rdimaio/eliza-py/README.md

 - `rules`: Array of decomposition rules and matching reassembly rules in the form:
     - `decomp`: Decomposition rule (using the same syntax as the original 1966 paper)
     - `reassembly`: Array of reassembly rules to be used with the decomposition rule specified in `decomp`
+        - Reassembly rules use 1-indexing like in the original paper;
+        note that when a `tag` in a decomposition rule is equivalent to two components in its reassembly rules instead of one (to be able to use regex)
     - `last_used_reassembly_rule`: ID of last used reassembly rule for this decomposition rule (0-indexed);
     it is incremented everytime the decomposition rule is matched and it cycles back to the beginning when the last reassembly rule in the array is used.